AdobeDocs/target.en/help/main/c-activities/t-test-ab/sample-size-determination.md

 ## Auto-Allocate {#auto-allocate}

 An [Auto-Allocate](/help/main/c-activities/automated-traffic-allocation/automated-traffic-allocation.md) activity is a type of A/B test that identifies a winner among two or more experiences.
-An Auto-Allocate test automatically reallocates more traffic to the winner to increase conversions while the test continues to run and learn.
+An [!UICONTROL Auto-Allocate] test automatically reallocates more traffic to the winner to increase conversions while the test continues to run and learn.

 Standard A/B tests have an inherent cost.
 You must spend traffic to measure performance of each experience and through analysis figure out the winning experience.
 Traffic distribution remains fixed even after you recognize that some experiences are outperforming others.
 Also, it's complicated to figure out the sample size, and the activity must run its entire course before you can act on a winner.
 And there is still a chance the identified winner is not a true winner.